-For safety reasons and proper care, always perform the pre-ride inspection as specified in your Operator's Guide before operating your watercraft.
+For safety reasons and proper care, always perform the pre-ride and post-operation inspections as specified in your Operator's Guide before operating your watercraft.
 Do not exceed the payload or passenger capacities for your watercraft.
 Overloading can affect maneuverability, stability and performance.
 Also, heavy seas reduce capacity.
 A payload or person capacity plate is not an excuse for failure to use common sense or good judgment.